Daisy St Sauveur

 Painter and Printmaker

-Daisy St. Sauveur is a printmaker and painter living in Boston, MA.
-She graduated from Massachusetts College of Art and Design with a bachelor of 2D fine art in 2019.
-She works with various media to contextualize tradition in an era of materialism and nostalgia.
-She plays with bright colors and recognizable symbols to make her work more accessible to those who are not typically interested in art.
-Her work is inspired by pop culture trends, liminality, and transitional spaces.
-Her art is a reflection of what St. Sauveur wants her life to look like: unpredictable, intense, and memorable.
+Daisy St. Sauveur is a printmaker and painter living in Boston, Massachusetts.
+In 2019, Daisy graduated from Massachusetts College of Art and Design with a BFA in Fine Art and a focus in printmaking.
+She works with various media to contextualize tradition in an era of consumerism.
+Her work is inspired by liminality, transitional spaces, and the digital age.